JFrog Grid

 Subscription Information

-The feature is gradually being rolled out to Enterprise+ subscriptions.
+The feature is gradually being rolled out to Enterprise+ SaaS subscriptions.
 To request early access to JFrog Grid, contact JFrog Customer Success.

-A JFrog Grid creates and maintains a multi-site workspace with uniform JFrog Project and Access Control settings.
+A JFrog Grid creates and maintains a multisite workspace with uniform JFrog Project, Lifecycle, and Access Control settings.

 Platform and Project Federation

 The Grid syncs all the major entities that define your Projects and SDLC process.
-The result is a βFederated platformβ that supports users in multiple sites with a uniform platform of record.
+The result is a “Federated platform” that supports users in multiple sites with a uniform platform of record.

-The Grid and its globally synced workspace form the basis for JFrogβs further multi-site integration features, which will eventually sync most SDLC, Security, and Governance entities into a globally meshed management layer.
+The Grid and its globally synced workspace form the basis for JFrog’s further multisite integration features, which will eventually sync most SDLC, Security, and Governance entities into a globally meshed management layer.

 Why JFrog Grid